jweissman/orsino/docs/mm.md

 - **Melee Attack**: Use your primary weapon.
 Attack an enemy.<br/>
 - **Defend**: Take a defensive stance.
 Grant yourself Defending (Improve AC by 2).<br/>
 - **Ensnare**: Entangle an enemy with vines, reducing their speed and giving them -2 to hit for 3 rounds.
 An enemy suffers Entangled (Degrade Dexterity by 5, degrade to hit by 2, degrade evasion by 5, degrade initiative by 5).<br/>
-- **Paralyzing Touch**: Touch an enemy to paralyze them for 2 rounds.
-An enemy suffers Paralyzed (Cannot take actions, degrade Strength by 5, degrade Dexterity by 5).<br/>
+- **Hide**: Attempt to hide from enemies.
+Grant yourself Hidden (Improve AC by 4, improve evasion by 10, On attack, Remove Hidden from self).<br/>

 _Traits_<br/>